The Celebrity Personal Assistant Network

 Professional audio-recording experts use "directional microphones" that are intended to block out background noise.
 In short, they only record what is wanted.
 The standard headset mic (or the one built into the computer) doesn't do that.
 It picks up absolutely everything.

-If you are going to have a video interview on Skype, Zoom, Teams or another video platform, make sure it is absolutely quiet.
+If you are going to have a video interview on Zoom, Teams, Cisco Webex, or another video platform, make sure it is absolutely quiet.
 If someone is mowing their lawn next door, then the interviewer is going to hear it; and it will be very distracting.

 P.S.
 Please avoid coffee shops and other communal spaces because they are way too loud.